Duplex Vs. Townhouse: Which Is Right For You?

 In a duplex, it’s clear who is responsible for maintenance costs (it’s you), because you own the building.
 Because townhouses share walls in an expansive structure, you may need to negotiate repair costs and lifestyle changes with neighbors.
 For example, it can be tricky to ask a neighbor to use less cooking grease because your shared pipe keeps getting clogged.

 Now that you have more information about townhouses and duplexes, you should have a better idea of which property type is most compatible with your lifestyle and financial goals.
-Your next step is to find out what you can afford using our mortgage calculator.
+Your next step is to find out what you can afford for a new home using our mortgage calculator.